fuzziqersoftware/resource_dasm/README.md

         game chooses what subset of it to use.
     $9: The game doesn't contain any color tables.
 You can use a 256-color clut resource from the Mac OS System file, or use the --default-clut option.
+    $A: The game stores its sprites in normal PICT resources with an incorrect type.
+Use `resource_dasm --copy-handler=PICT:%89%E6%91%9C` to decode
+        them instead of using render_sprite.

 ### icon_dearchiver